huijing/slides/56-imagecon-2019/README.md

 For each scan-line of pixels, the current pixel is encoded in relation to the pixel on its left (A), directly above it (B), and at its top-left (C).
 These filters are not done per pixel though, but per channel, e.g. all red values, then all blue values, then green.
 Developers of PNG also came up with some general rules of thumb to select the best filter based on the the type of image being processed.

-After the filtering is done, the compression takes place, using the DEFLATE algorithm, which is used in gzip compressed files and zip files, in addition to PNG.
-So again, Colt McAnlis also has an in-depth explainer on how PNG works, but he highlights that the nature of image data brings about some interesting caveats when using DEFLATE.
+After the filtering is done, the actual compression takes place, using the DEFLATE algorithm, which is also used in gzip compressed files and zip files.
+So again, Colt McAnlis also has another in-depth explainer on how PNG works.
+In it, he highlights that the nature of image data brings about some interesting caveats when using DEFLATE.

 Specifically, how the exact dimensions of your image could have an impact on how well image compression works.
-If you look at the illustration, which consists of two nearly identical images, but the one on the right is 2 pixels wider.
+If you look at the illustration, you'll see two nearly identical images of kiwi fruits.
+Only that the image on the right is 2 pixels wider.

 For the smaller image, the bytes representing the second and third kiwis fell between the LZ match range and are encoded as highly efficient LZ matches, hence the dark blue thermal pattern.
-But somehow, the extra to columns of pixels in the right image resulted in the bytes for the second and third kiwis to be out of match range, and they are encoded as non-matching.
+But somehow, the extra 2 columns of pixels in the right image resulted in the bytes for the second and third kiwis to be out of match range, and they are encoded as non-matching.
+Thus causing the file size to bloat dramatically, doubling in size.

 ## Browser rendering engines

 libpng is the official PNG reference library, and is what Firefox uses for PNG support.
 So earlier, I mentioned libjpeg-turbo as a kind of segue into PNGs.
 But we really ought to talk about these image encoders in relation to browser rendering engines.

-Now that Edge has moved over to Chromium, I've got mixed feelings about that, I suppose we can cover the 2 major browser rendering engines, Blink and Gecko.
-First of all, I am NOT a browser engineer, far from it.
-I know a C++
+Now that Edge has moved over to Chromium, and I've got mixed feelings about that, I suppose we can cover just the 2 major browser rendering engines, Blink and Gecko.
+First of all, I'd like to clarify that I'm NOT a browser engineer, far from it.
+I know a C++ program when I see one, but that's about it.
+So not going to be too technical here.
+And if you ARE a browser engineer, I'd love to pick your brain after this.

+## Browser engines

+Potch, Developer Advocate at Mozilla, wrote this awesome article about Project Quantum and browser engines when Firefox 57 was doing its big core engine overhaul back in 2017.
+Most web developers, myself included, probably see the browser engine as a magic black box that turns the code we write into web sites our users can somehow consume even if they are on a different browser, different device, different time zone.

+Browser engines combine the structure and style of a web page to draw it on the screen, then figure out which parts can be interacted with.
+As you can see, lots of parsers and dedicated engines to do all that.
+Today, because we're covering images, we're more concerned with the blue-circled portion about media.
+And we'll touch upon about how that flows into the rest of the rendering pipe line.

 resolutions